sparkle-project/Sparkle/README.markdown

 This fork's current status is beta.
 I am no longer looking into adding or rewriting major functionality, and would like to finalize and have it be battle tested.

 New issues that are found should be [reported here](https://github.com/sparkle-project/issues), with an indication in the title that they pertain to the `ui-separation-and-xpc` branch.
-Internal design documents can be found in (Documentation)[Documentation/].
+Internal design documents can be found in (Documentation)[Documentation].
 Discussion of this fork can be found in [this issue](https://github.com/sparkle-project/Sparkle/issues/363).

 # Features